 The next part sheds light on how and when corporates should file these returns to avoid violating Hong Kong’s annual compliance obligations.

-According to Hong Kong Companies Registry (CR) and Inland Revenue Department (IRD), either local or foreign corporates are accountable for annual filing requirements.
+According to the Hong Kong Companies Registry (CR) and Inland Revenue Department (IRD), either local or foreign corporations are accountable for annual filing requirements.

-- Private companies have to file once every year, within 42 days from the anniversary date of the foundation.
+Private companies have to file this document once every year, within 42 days from the anniversary date of the foundation.

 - Late delivery of submitting annual returns: the company will be subject to a registration fee from HK$870 to HK$3,480.

 - Non-compliance with the filing requirements due to delivery default (i.e. the Registrar accidentally cannot receive your annual return sent through post): the company will be subject to a fine of HK$50,000 per breach plus HK$1,000 daily fine.